British Universities and Colleges Sport: Competitions and events

 Over the year, BUCS runs over 120 events for both individual and team sports.
 Team sports compete in BUCS leagues, with the majority of league fixtures taking place on Wednesday afternoons, which is commonly referred to as BUCS Wednesday.
 Wednesday afternoons are generally free from lectures to allow students to compete in sport.
 There are 850 leagues, with institutions across the country competing against each other to avoid relegation or win the league and gain promotion to higher leagues.

 BUCS Big Wednesday

 The finals of the Championship and Trophy are played at BUCS Big Wednesday.
 This annual single-day event showcases the Championship and Trophy finals across 16 league sports.
 As of 2023, Big Wednesday will take place at Loughborough University.

 BUCS Nationals

 BUCS Nationals is an annual multisport event that takes place across three days.
 As of 2025, indoor athletics, swimming, badminton, climbing, fencing and karate are the sports represented at BUCS Nationals.
 The event is held in Sheffield.

+BUCS Conference Finals

+The BUCS Conference Finals are regional finals for the conference knock-out competitions (Conference Cup, Conference Trophy and Conference Shield) based on the five BUCS regions.
+As of 2026, these feature 288 teams across 144 regional competitions in 16 sports, with over 3,200 participants.
+As of 2026, the hosts for the regional finals are: